Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 Each statement consists of
 content_of_statement and end_of_statement tokens
 (shown in the 389-391).
 Each content of statement can be a microop or directive (shown in the line 394-397).
-Because we have interest in the case where each statement corresponds to one microop, let's take a look at microop grammars.
+Because we have interest in the case where each statement matches one microop, let's take a look at microop grammars.

 ```python